zacharesmer/tamagometer/README.md

+This is currently a work in progress, but the parts that exist generally work.
+Check back for updates!

 # Goals/Roadmap
 - Understand the infrared messages that the tamagotchis send
 - Make a flipper app so the tamagotchis can interact with the flipper